FDio/csit/PyPI/jumpavg/README.md

 TODO: Move into a separate file?

++ 0.4.1: Fixed bug of not penalizing large stdev enough (at all for size 2 stats).

 + 0.4.0: Added "unit" and "sbps" parameters so information content is reasonable even if sample values are below one.